Marcin Koszałka: Awards and nominations

-After the success of the movie Such a Nice Boy I Gave Birth to, another projects brought him i.a.: a Certificate of Merit for a movie Name Day at Vilnius International Film Festival, “Gold OFF” in the category of documentary film at International Film Festival OFFensiva for It Will Be All Right, awards at Kraków Film Festival and Jihlava International Documentary Film Festival for Whole Day Together, Audience Award at Kraków Film Festival and at Nyon International Documentary Film Festival, as well as Grand Prix at festival in Tehran for The Existence, awards for Till it Hurts at festivals in Cracow, Karlovy Vary, Leipzig and Lodz, numerous awards for Declaration of Immortality (i.a. audience awards at Kraków Mountain Festival, Kraków Film Festival and Mountain Film Meetings - Zakopane, awards at festivals in Bolzano, Bristol, Chicago, Gdansk, Karlovy Vary, Tampere, Trento, Bratislava, Teplice, Vancouver).
+After the success of the movie Such a Nice Boy I Gave Birth to, another projects brought him i.a.: a Certificate of Merit for a movie Name Day at Vilnius International Film Festival, "Gold OFF" in the category of documentary film at International Film Festival OFFensiva for It Will Be All Right, awards at Kraków Film Festival and Jihlava International Documentary Film Festival for Whole Day Together, Audience Award at Kraków Film Festival and at Nyon International Documentary Film Festival, as well as Grand Prix at festival in Tehran for The Existence, awards for Till it Hurts at festivals in Kraków, Karlovy Vary, Leipzig and Łódź, numerous awards for Declaration of Immortality (i.a. audience awards at Kraków Mountain Festival, Kraków Film Festival and Mountain Film Meetings - Zakopane, awards at festivals in Bolzano, Bristol, Chicago, Gdansk, Karlovy Vary, Tampere, Trento, Bratislava, Teplice, Vancouver).
 His work as cinematographer has brought him numerous awards and prizes.
 The Welts received an award for Best Cinematography at the Polish Film Festival in Gdynia and a nomination for the Polish Film Awards: Eagles.
 Reverse also won at the Polish Film Festival in Gdynia, the Golden Duck awarded by Film magazine, Bronze Frog at Camerimage, nomination for the Polish Film Awards: Eagles and award for best cinematography at the Nationwide Festival of the Film Art Prowincjonalia.
 The movie Close-ups was awarded for best cinematography at the Nationwide Festival of the Film Art Prowincjonalia.